Rep. Brenda Lawrence Slams Trump For Omarosa Comments

 “And I’m telling you,” she continued, “I always think he’s hit rock bottom.
 This is totally unacceptable.”

-In the aftermath of his latest attack on Omarosa, the President has received a plethora of criticism for the specific insults he often hurls at African American celebrities and politicians, insulting both the looks and intelligence of Maxine Waters, LeBron James, Don Lemon, and others.
-White House press secretary Sarah Sanders, however, insists that the President’s insults towards these individuals are not racially motivated, claiming that often insults people of all races because he simply “calls things like he sees it.”
+In the aftermath of his latest attack on Omarosa, the president has received a plethora of criticism for the specific insults he often hurls at African-American celebrities and politicians, insulting both the looks and intelligence of Maxine Waters, LeBron James, Don Lemon, and others.
+White House press secretary Sarah Sanders, however, insists that the president’s insults toward these individuals are not racially motivated, claiming that often he insults people of all races because he simply “calls things like he sees it.”

 Other politicians have also spoken out to denounce President Trump’s latest attack on Omarosa.
-Arizona Senator Jeff Flake condemned the President’s choice of words, saying, “This kind of language is unbecoming of a President of the United States.
+Arizona Senator Jeff Flake condemned the president’s choice of words, saying, “This kind of language is unbecoming of a President of the United States.
 There is no excuse for it, and Republicans should not be OK with it.”